zenml-io/zenml/docs/book/installation.md

 ---
-description: 'TL;DR: Do `pip install zenml` to install.'
+description: "TL;DR: Do `pip install zenml` to install."
 ---

 # Installation